JalexSocial/Htmx.Net.Toast/README.md

 ﻿# Htmx.Net.Toast - Notifications For ASP.NET HTMX Applications

 ToastNotification is a Minimal & Elegant Toast Notification Package for ASP.NET Core Web Applications that can be invoked via C#.
 Compatible with ASP.NET 7+ and HTMX.
+Depends only on Htmx and Notyf javascript libraries.
+No jQuery dependency (although the example includes jQuery, it is not needed to use this).

 <img src="https://jalexsocial.github.io/Htmx.Net.Toast/htmx.net.toast.gif">